Speedwaymonia93/GuessNumberGame/README.md

 # GuessNumberName
- A simple game that let the user guess if the next number will be the next number on the dice.
+ A simple game that let the user guess if the next number on the dice will be higher or lower.

 # Main functionalities
 * a user has 30 rounds